Data Analytics for Startups: All the Must-Knows

 Then try to outline what you ultimately need data analytics for and how you'll use it.
 What kind of data can help you reach your goals?
 What problems should it help you solve?
 Which questions will it allow you to answer?

 Say, you want to monitor how effective your Product Hunt launch was.
 Or you would like to know how much value users are gaining from your product or service, then you may look at various engagement metrics.
-For instance, a high average session duration can signal that users are actively interacting with the product and that you're on the right product-led growth path (i.e., are building a worthy product that presents value to your users).
+For instance, a high average session duration can signal that users are actively interacting with the product and that you're on the right path (i.e., are building a worthy product that presents value to your users).

 Finalize your goals and shortlist the corresponding metrics that can indicate your performance, success, or failure.
 You may first aim at metrics that'll reflect your acquisition, activation, and revenue and then give attention to retention and referral.
 But the suitable set of metrics should and will change over time.
 Plus, don't forget to establish the time frames for each to get tangible results.

-Step 2: Set Up Analytics Tools
+Step 3: Set Up Analytics Tools for Startups

-Step 3: Monitor Your Data and Take Action
+Step 4: Monitor Your Data and Take Action

 As you begin receiving data, it's time to investigate and interpret the results you've obtained over a specific time period.
 You can hire someone for the role (for instance, delegate this responsibility to a Data Analyst or Product Manager).